adamek-c/git-exercises/README.md

 - To copy use command Ctrl + Insert
 - To paste use command Shift + Insert

-- To clean gitbash use command Ctrl + l
+- To clean gitbash use command Ctrl + L

+#### Branch :

+- git branch - list all of the branches in your repository local machine
+- git branch -r - list of the branches in remote server
+- git branch -a - branch one of github
+- git branch create_new_branch - create new branch
+- git branch checkout  create_new_branch - switch new branch
+- git checkout -  - switch previous one
+- git branch -b create_new_branch - create new brach and switch
+- git branch -d create_new_branch - delete branch